DFlak/DIY-Lithium-charger/README.md

 Main goals:<b>

     Independent, balanced channels,
     Easy and cheap to expand,
     Possibly the smallest form factor,
     Wide input and output voltage range,
     Making it safe to use.

+Please remember that it is all work in progress.